PopulateTools/afct-microsite/_posts/2021-06-11-smes-and-the-future-of-european-sustainability-reporting-rules-small-businesses-deserve-to-get-clarity-to-address-the-sustainability-challenge.md

 Any divergence of rules between listed and non-listed companies also risks adding another barrier to small businesses seeking to expand - companies who are considering raising capital by listing their shares or bonds on stock exchanges.
 It is important to avoid introducing such disincentives - both for SMEs themselves and for the operation of our capital markets.

-#### How can the EU standardisation of corporate sustainability reporting help reduce the burden for SMEs: simplified standards for SMEs
+<h1 id="how-can-the_EU">How can the EU standardisation of corporate sustainability reporting help reduce the burden</h1>

 Data by the [Global Reporting Initiative](https://database.globalreporting.org/search/) (the most widely used amongst the many voluntary reporting standards) shows that only 10-15% of companies using their standards are SMEs.
 This is understandable, given the complexity of existing reporting frameworks - which combined propose over 5000 KPIs - and competing demands for data from customers and financial institutions.
 All of this makes sustainability data gathering extremely challenging and costly for SMEs with limited financial and human resources for such overheads.